ODIN-Initiative/collaborative-sparks/authoring/Conceptual Foundations of Collaboration Are Actionable — and Powerful.md

 #### 1. Awareness: Seeing the System and Ourselves Clearly

-Collaboration begins with **awareness**—the conscious understanding of what’s happening both within ourselves and in the collective.
+![[Birds_awareness.png|200]]Collaboration begins with **awareness**—the conscious understanding of what’s happening both within ourselves and in the collective.
 Without this, teams operate in the dark, missing cues, blind spots, and emerging tensions.
 Awareness creates the shared situational understanding that enables timely, aligned action.

 ---